Yousef-Rabia/Function-Plotter/README.md

 # Function-Plotter
-Master Micro's task to test programming skills for summer internship applicants
+Master Micro's task to test programming skills for summer internship applicants GUI Python program that plots functions that are entered by the user.

+The program takes a minimum and maximum values for x and plots it as a Graph GUI.

 ## Built Using <a name = "tech"></a>
 - **Python**
+- The Program was developed using Python Libraries:

+      1-Tkinter

+      2-Matplotlib

+      3-Sympy

+      4-Numpy

 ## Interface
 <div name="Screenshots" align="center">
    <img width=70% src="screenshots\1.png" alt=""></a>